domshyra-s-playground/offlinePoc/README.md

 run `npm start`

-in vscode use "Launch Chrome against localhost" to view the website or naviagate to the url webpack outputs in the npm start command
+in vscode use "Launch Chrome against localhost" to view the website or navigate to the url webpack outputs in the npm start command

+#### Service worker testing
+In order to test the service worker you will need to build the project and run it in production mode.
+CRA has a built in service worker that will only work in production mode. use `npm run build` to build the project and then `serve -s build` to run the project in production mode locally.
+More about the service worker debugging and testing [here](https://web.dev/learn/pwa/tools-and-debug)